CrayLabs/SmartSim/doc/model.rst

 TorchScripts
 ============
-When configuring a ``Model``, users can instruct SmartSim to load TorchScripts dynamically to the ``Orchestrator``.
+When configuring a ``Model``, users can instruct SmartSim to load TorchScripts to the ``Orchestrator``.
 TorchScripts added are loaded into the ``Orchestrator`` prior to the execution of the ``Model``.
 To load a TorchScript to the ``Orchestrator``, SmartSim users can follow one of the processes: